simonvh/gimmemotifs-manuscript/manuscript.md

 one of the criteria that has been used by the ENCODE DREAM challenge for evaluation [@19QDk82XW].
 Figure 1B shows scatterplots for the recall at 10% FDR for all motif databases compared to the clustered, non-redundant databases that is included with GimmeMotifs.
-The non-redundant vertebrate motif database included with GimmeMotifs shows better performance than most other databases.
-The non-redundant RSAT database, which was created in a very similar manner, shows similar performance.
+This database shows better performance than most other databases using this benchmark.
+The non-redundant RSAT database, which was created in a very similar manner [@Pfmfeewp], scores comparably.

 These results illustrate how `gimme roc` can be used for evaluation of motifs.
 The choice of a motif database can greatly influence the results of an analysis.